kobibell/Warden-Web-Wizards-JIMS/README.md

 ### Cloning the Project
 1. Open your terminal and navigate to the directory where you wish to clone the project.
 2. Run `git clone https://github.com/<username>/<repository>.git` to clone the repository. `Replace <username>/<repository>.git` with the URL of this GitHub repository.
-L of the GitHub repository you want to clone.

 ### Setting Up the Project Environment
 To maintain package versions and prevent potential conflicts, we suggest creating a Python virtual environment for this project.